sqlxpert/stay-stopped-aws-rds-aurora/README.md

 `stopped` (or another final status)?
 It doesn't.
 One idempotent Lambda function does the same thing each time it's invoked, avoiding the need for a Step Function state machine.

+> Interestingly, the RDS API is eventually consistent, not strongly consistent.
+After RDS emits a "DB cluster is being started" or "DB instance is being started" event, `stop_db_cluster` or `stop_db_instance` and `describe_db_instances` might still see the database's stale `stopped` status rather than its current `starting` status.
+The first-time message delivery delay has been added for this reason.

 Each time the Lambda function is invoked, it tries to stop the database by calling `stop_db_cluster` (for an Aurora event) or `stop_db_instance` (for